AngelosTheodorakis/Data-Science-Projects/README.md

-# **Data Analysis Projects**
-Below is a quick summary of some of the projects i keep in this repositorie.
+Below is a quick summary of some of the projects I keep in this repositorie.

-## **Study of EKPA - Plots in R using ggplot2**
+## **Study of EKPA**
-In this project I've made some plots using data from a recent study of *National and Kapodistrian University of Athens(EKPA)*, in which I was responsible for the study documentation.
-So, I found a good opportunity to get my hands on this data.\
+Visualizations using data from a recent study of *National and Kapodistrian University of Athens(EKPA)*, in which I was responsible for the study documentation.
+A survey was organized, asking graduates of EKPA postgraduate programs questions about employment, satisfaction with their studies etc. Some interesting observations are the following:
-Below is a summary of the files I have uploaded:
-- **Plots_Presentation.Rmd** is the code I used for the plots.
-- **Plots_Presentation.md** is the file containing the plots presentation.
-- **Variable_Labels.md** contains all the variable labels, in order for someone to know what the variables represent.
+- Master studies seem to not have a significant effect in finding a job, according to the graduates.
+-
+-

 ## Job outcomes of students who graduated from college between 2010 and 2012.
 (Based on Dataquest site)
 This is a dataset on the job outcomes of students who graduated from college between 2010 and 2012.
 The original data on job outcomes was released by American